menu

 Mora is a decidedly white-collar town, with fully 95.96% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mora is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Mora who work in personal care services (25.07%), sales jobs (23.45%), and food service (19.68%).

-A relatively large number of people in Mora telecommute to their jobs.
-Overall, about 11.86% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.86% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle